2015 Ford EcoBoost 400: Background

-Homestead–Miami Speedway is a motor racing track located in Homestead, Florida.
-The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

-From 2002 to 2019, Homestead–Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, the Xfinity Series, and the Camping World Truck Series.
-Ford Motor Company sponsored all three of the season-ending races, under the names Ford EcoBoost 400, Ford EcoBoost 300, and Ford EcoBoost 200, respectively.
-The weekend itself was marketed as Ford Championship Weekend.
-The Xfinity Series held its season-ending races at Homestead from 1995 until 2020, when it was moved to Phoenix Raceway, along with NASCAR's other two series.
+Homestead–Miami Speedway is a 1.500 mi oval-shaped intermediate speedway in Homestead, Florida.

 Championship drivers

 Jeff Gordon was the first of the four drivers to clinch a spot in the championship four, winning the first race of the Eliminator Round at Martinsville.
 Gordon, running in his final full-time season of Sprint Cup Series racing, seeks his fifth Sprint Cup championship and first since 2001.
 Entering his 797th Sprint Cup race, he had six consecutive top-10 finishes, including a sixth-place at Phoenix; altogether, he had recorded 20 top-10s in 2015, along with four poles, which include three at the schedule's four restrictor plate races.
 Gordon struggled during the early portion of the season, being involved in crashes in the first two races and was as low as 35th in points.
 However, he managed to gain positions in the standings with eight consecutive top-10s after the Kobalt 400.
 During the remainder of the regular season, he was between ninth and 13th-place in the points.
 In the first six Chase races, he finished in the top-10 in all but two races (at Chicagoland and Dover).
 At Martinsville, he clinched a spot in the final four by taking advantage of Team Penske drivers Joey Logano and Brad Keselowski's accidents to claim his 93rd career victory.

 Kevin Harvick, the defending Cup champion, finished second behind Dale Earnhardt Jr. at Phoenix to clinch his place in the championship race.
 Harvick, who had won the 2014 Ford EcoBoost 400, had dominated the regular season, leading the points for 23 straight races (from Las Vegas to Darlington), while also winning at Vegas and Phoenix.
 However, Harvick struggled in the first two races of the Chase, crashing at Chicago and running out of fuel while leading at Loudon.
 Being required to win to advance to the Contender Round, he capitalized on Jimmie Johnson's mechanical failure to win at Dover.
 At Talladega, Harvick – once again faced with the possibility of being eliminated from the Chase and a struggling car – was involved in a controversial restart crash on the green–white–checker finish when he collided with Trevor Bayne and caused a crash with intentions of defending his Chase spot.